COSIMA/cosima-recipes/docs/contributing.rst

 Make sure you have staged and committed the changes to your notebook to your local clone of COSIMA Recipes.
-You'll need to then synchronise these changes to GitHub to be able to propose them in a Pull Request.
+You'll need to then synchronise these changes to GitHub to be able to propose them in a pull request.
 If you haven't already, `create a fork`_ of the COSIMA Recipes repository.
 Once you have pushed your new branch onto your fork, you'll be able to `create a pull request`_.